 On Saturday night, the Monterey Park, California, community experienced its most brutal attack to date—in the midst of Lunar New Year celebrations, a gunman burst into a ballroom dance hall and killed 10 residents.

 Among the deceased were five women and five men.
-At least 10 others were wounded, police said.
+At least 10 others were wounded.

 A few minutes after the Star Ballroom Dance Studio shooting, the gunman—identified by police as a 72-year-old Asian man—made his way to another dance studio, Lai Lai Ballroom in nearby Alhambra, and was disarmed by a group of people, including a young man who spoke to ABC News about the incident.
 The shooter then fled in a van and took his own life as police closed in on him, Los Angeles County Sheriff Robert Luna said Sunday, per ABC.

 See below for ways you can help Monterey Park residents, survivors, and families of the deceased following the horrific shooting.